Skip to Content

 • Snacks for Toddler – Grow Strong

-In October of 2022, U.S. District Court Judge Michael S. Nachmanoff rejected the plaintiffs’ claims and granted Gerber’s motion to dismiss.
+In 2022, however, U.S. District Court Judge Michael S. Nachmanoff rejected the plaintiffs’ claims and granted Gerber’s motion to dismiss.
 Of note, the Court dismissed the case “without prejudice,” which allows the plaintiffs the opportunity to file an amended complaint in the future.

-The proposed class action is different than lawsuits alleging heavy metals in baby foods caused children to develop autism and ADHD.
-Plaintiffs in the class action sought injunctive relief and monetary damages for Gerber’s alleged material omissions concerning heavy metals.
-Plaintiffs with personal injury lawsuits seek damages for health care bills associated with autism and/or ADHD diagnosis, lost wages, and more.
+It is important to note that the Gerber class action is different than lawsuits alleging heavy metals in baby foods caused children to develop autism and ADHD.
+The class action sought injunctive relief and monetary damages for Gerber’s alleged material omissions concerning heavy metals.
+Plaintiffs with ongoing personal injury lawsuits against Gerber seek damages for health care bills associated with autism and/or ADHD diagnosis, lost wages, and more.

 Do I Qualify for a Lawsuit Against Gerber?

-Yes, parents may file a lawsuit against Gerber and/or other baby food companies if their children consumed substantial quantities of baby foods and later developed autism spectrum disorder (ASD) and/or attention-deficit/hyperactivity disorder (ADHD).
-To join a Gerber lawsuit, the first thing you will need to do is contact a baby food lawyer taking on these cases and see if you qualify.
+Parents may qualify for a lawsuit against Gerber and/or other baby food companies if their children consume substantial quantities of certain Gerber products and later develop autism spectrum disorder (ASD) and/or attention-deficit/hyperactivity disorder (ADHD).
+To join a Gerber lawsuit, you first need to contact a baby food lawyer taking on these cases and see if you qualify.

-At Wisner Baum, the process to see if you qualify for a Gerber lawsuit is simple.
-First, you contact our firm and one of our representatives will ask that you complete a case evaluation form.
-This will take about 15 -20 minutes to complete.
+At Wisner Baum, we make it easy for parents to determine if they qualify for a Gerber lawsuit by completing a case evaluation form.
 Once we receive your case evaluation form, our legal team reviews it and responds to any questions you may have about filing a case.

 Here is a general guide to how compensation might work in these cases.